 What Age Do Most Kids Get Their First Phone?
 (The Data)

-Before we talk about readiness, let us look at what most families are actually doing.
+If you have been wondering what age to get a phone for your child, let us start with what most families are actually doing.
 The numbers might surprise you — or confirm what you have already noticed on the playground.

 According to Common Sense Media’s 2024 research, the average age for a child’s first smartphone in the United States is now between 10 and 12 years old.
 That number has been creeping downward over the past decade.
 A 2023 Pew Research Center survey found that 42% of children in the US have their own smartphone by age 10, and by age 12, that figure rises to roughly 71%.